Prehistory in the Shadow of the Alps, Italy and France

 Day 7: Today we move to the Finale Ligure area, a less visited corner of Italy, but surely one of the most beautiful parts of the Riviera.
 We'll take a hike with views over the sea to visit the charming and colorful village of Final Borgo with its interesting archaeological museum, and then end the day near Sanremo.
 Time permitting, we may also jump in the ocean for a refreshing swim!

 Day 8: We start today with a visit to the Toirano caves, where traces of prehistoric settlements have been found.
-We will then hike to the village of Triora, famous for its witch trials 100 years before Salem's.
+We will then hike in the environs of the village of Triora, famous for its witch trials 100 years before Salem's.
 We will learn more about the trials and the Inquisition, and look for some of the places where the so-called witches used to meet.
 We will then return to our lodging near Sanremo.

 Day 9: Saying arrivederci to Italy, we drive into France, where we settle into new lodgings in the Vallee des Merveilles.
 It will be a very dramatic change of scenery as we will definitely be in the mountains today.
 Short walks take us to a few of the many rock art sites here.